 You may see the following symptoms:

-- On leaves: Pale green or yellow patterns including spots, streaks, mottle, mosaic and oakleaf patterns, ring spots, vein clearing (the leaf veins themselves become pale or colourless) or vein banding (the areas immediately adjacent to the veins are paler or a different colour).
-There may be spots of brown, dead tissue.
+- On leaves: Pale green or yellow (chlorotic) patterns including spots, streaks, mottle, mosaic and oakleaf patterns, ring spots, vein clearing (the leaf veins themselves become pale or colourless) or vein banding (the areas immediately adjacent to the veins are paler or a different colour).
+Ocassionally the areas affected by these various symptoms are other colours, such as red or purple.
+There may be spots of brown, dead (necrotic) tissue.
 You may also see narrowing of leaves, stunted growth or distortions, sometimes with very reduced surfaces between the veins (puckering), resembling damage by hormone weedkillers.
 Leaves may be also be rugose (wrinkled), rolled, or bent down (epinasty)

 - On shoots: Tufts of stunted stems (known as witches’ brooms, although these can also have other causes), yellow or brown streaks or spots on stems

 - On flowers: Small or distorted flowers.
-White streaks in the petals where pigment is lacking (‘breaks’)
+Streaks of a second colour (most often white) in the petals (‘breaks’)

 - On fruit: Distortion and irregular colour patterns such as marbling or ringspots, and malformed contents